 Now that COVID-19 vaccines are available, the pandemic is almost over, right?
 Wrong.
 As the virus spreads across low- and middle-income countries, people everywhere are vulnerable to variants that could resist vaccines and put us back at square one.

 So why isn’t the vaccine already available to everyone, everywhere?
 It comes down to supply and distribution.
-Rich countries have bought up the majority of the supply and are hoarding even what they don’t need.
-Meanwhile, low- and middle-income countries are struggling to roll out the doses they do have.
+Rich countries have bought up the majority of the vaccine supply and are hoarding doses — including ones they don’t need.
+This supply imbalance must be addressed urgently.

 But even if more supply becomes available, low- and lower-middle-income countries will need increased support to get shots in arms.

 As of 05 December 2021, 8.2 billion vaccine doses have been administered in the world: